Anei helps lead Oklahoma State over Kansas State 64-59

-MANHATTAN, Kan.
-(AP)Yor Anei scored 15 and had seven rebounds, Lindy Waters III added 12 points and Oklahoma State beat Kansas State 64-59 on Tuesday night.
+Playing in the state where he grew up, Yor Anei shot 6 of 6 from the field, hit the first 3-pointer in his career, had seven turnovers and scored 15 points for Oklahoma State.

+“He has had an up and down year for us, but when he plays the way he does tonight, he gives us a good chance,” Boynton said.

-Jonathan Laurent had 11 points and Cameron McGriff provided 10 and the Cowboys (12-12, 2-9 Big 12) picked up their first win against Kansas State since 2017 and now sit in a tie for ninth place in the conference with the Wildcats.
+Lindy Water III scored 12 points, Jonathan Laurent had 11 and Cameron McGriff provided 10 and eight rebounds as the Cowboys (12-12, 2-9 Big 12) picked up their first win against Kansas State since 2017 and now sit in a tie for ninth place in the conference with the Wildcats.

 Mike McGuirl led the Wildcats (9-15, 2-9) with a season-high 16 points.
-Cartier Diarra added 15 points and Makol Mawien had 11 as Kansas State lost its fourth straight game.
+Cartier Diarra added 15 points and Makol Mawien had 11 and Kansas State lost its fourth straight game.

+The Wildcats got within one possession numerous times in the second half, but never held the lead in the final 20 minutes.

+“Every time we got close they had an answer,” Kansas State coach Bruce Weber said.
+“We competed, we battled, but we just didn’t have the right play at the right time.”

 Oklahoma State hit just two 3-pointers, but shot 18 of 27 from the free-throw line.
 The Wildcats made seven 3’s and were 12-of-22 shooting from the line.